d-vergilyush/d-vergilyush/README.md

 🔦 I’m currently learning UI Testing Approaches

-🔭 I’m currently working on test tasks (React/Redux stack)
+🔭 I’m currently working on a project in the React/Redux stack

 👾 2020 Goals: Find a new job, improve my English, not to die of Coronavirus